mcantelon/node-mingy/README.md

     |  |      |  | |   | |  |    |  |  \        /  \      /
     '--'      '--' '---' '--'    '--'   `'-...-'    `-..-'

-mingy is a cheap parser for node.js CLI tools, adventure games, and other such endeavors.
+Mingy is a cheap parser for node.js CLI tools, adventure games, and other such endeavors.

 THIS MODULE IS UNDER DEVELOPMENT EXPECT NOTHING FEAR EVERYTHING